matlux/lambda-chess/README.md

 * modify my-fn
 * lein run

-And iterate as many time as it takes to implement your strategy. a help is available [under](https://github.com/matlux/lambda-zone/wiki/Chess).
+And iterate as many time as it takes to implement your strategy.
+A help is available [under](https://github.com/matlux/lambda-zone/wiki/Chess).

 ### Submit your function onto [lambda-zone.com](http://www.lambda-zone.com)